What are Azure IoT solution accelerators?

 You can also use the solution accelerators as learning tools before building a custom IoT solution from scratch.
 The solution accelerators implement proven practices for cloud-based IoT solutions for you to follow.

-The application code in each solution accelerator includes a dashboard that lets you manage the solution accelerator.
-For example, you can use a dashboard to view the telemetry from your connected devices, provision new devices, or upgrade the firmware on your connected devices:
+The application code in each solution accelerator includes a web app that lets you manage the solution accelerator.

 Supported IoT scenarios